WorkLife Wellbeing:

 Time: 1-2 p.m. (with optional consultations from 2-3 p.m.)

-photo of presenter Maggie CrawleyElizabeth “Maggie” Crawley is a Financial Consultant at TIAA, a Fortune 100 financial services organization and leading provider of asset management and retirement services for the academic, research, medical and cultural fields.
-In her role as a Financial Consultant at TIAA, Maggie is focused on helping participants plan for their financial well-being and retirement readiness.
-She meets with employees one-on-one and provides personalized counseling, education, and advice, including specific asset allocation and fund selection recommendations using an advice methodology from an independent third-party based on the plan’s investment options.
+Justin Braman is a Financial Consultant at TIAA, a Fortune 100 financial services organization and leading provider of asset management and retirement services for the academic, research, medical and cultural fields.
+In his role, Justin is focused on helping participants plan for their financial wellbeing and retirement readiness.
+He meets with employees one-on-one to provide personalized counseling, education, and advice, including specific asset allocation and fun selection recommendations using an advice methodology from an independent third-party based on the plan's investment options.

-Maggie began her financial services career in 2013 and has been with TIAA since 2018.
-She serves our institutional clients in the State of Michigan from the local East Lansing TIAA office.
-Maggie holds a Bachelor of Arts in Psychology from Alma College.
-She holds FINRA Series 6, 7, and 63 registrations while maintaining Life, Health and Variable Annuity licenses from the States of Michigan, Ohio, and Indiana.
+Justin began his financial services career in 2012 and has been in TIAA since 2015.
+He serves our institutional clients in the State of Michigan from the local East Lansing TIAA office.

 Date: March 11, 2025